TorchEnsemble-Community/Ensemble-Pytorch/README.md

 # Ensemble-Pytorch
 Implementation of scikit-learn like ensemble methods in Pytorch.

-## Update
-* A pre-release version of Documentation is available at [Readthedocs](https://ensemble-pytorch.readthedocs.io/en/latest/).

 ## Methods
 * **FusionClassifier** / **FusionRegressor**
   * In `Fusion`, the output from all base estimators is first aggregated as an average output.
 After then, a loss is computed based on the average output and the ground-truth.
 Next, all base estimators are jointly trained with back-propagation.